Monametsi-s/MyBudgetAPP/README.md

 ## Description

 This is a basic budget application to help you manage your income and expenses, and track your overall financial health.
 The app helps you view your expenses, remaining balance, and income.
-The app is built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS, and JavaScript.

 ## Features